vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Authentication Failures

-Clients can't connect with valid credentials.
+Clients cannot connect with valid credentials.
 Check username formatting—extensions like -session- or -ttl- go after the base username but before the colon:

 Slow Connection Speeds